isebenius/Projects/README.md

 This repository contains a selection of my projects in bioinformatics and data analysis.

-In the following lines, I describe the goals of each project:
+I describe the goals of each project below:

 -PCA.ipynb: Implements principle comonent analysis from first principles to cluster RNA-seq data, and compares it to another clustering using a k-means algorithm, also implemented from first principles.